My husband would laugh if he knew I was writing about budgeting money. Like most couples, there’s a spender and a saver. Guess which one I am?

 While it’s ok to splurge on a vacation or trip occasionally, family outings don’t always need to be expensive.
 In fact, you’ll be able to afford that vacation more easily by cutting back, monetarily, on activities.
 The most important part of family fun is simply being together, right?
 Trips to the park, beach, library or neighborhood festivals won’t cost a dime.
 Even taking the ferry into Manhattan is totally free.
 Always keep your eyes peeled for free or discount days at local museums, movie theaters and other local establishments.

 Let us help!
 Here are some links from siparent.com that may help Staten Islanders save money:

-• Family Calendar – Look for free and low-cost events all over Staten Island, every single day at siparent.com/events.
+- Family Calendar: Look for free and low-cost family-friendly events all over Staten Island, every single day.

-• Newsletters & More – Join our mailing list.
+- Newsletters & More: Join our mailing list.
 Seriously, it’s worth it.
-Our local partners offer major discounts to our readers on everything from birthday parties and weekend activities to afterschool programs and so much more.
+Our local partners offer major discounts to our readers on everything from birthday parties and weekend activities to after-school programs and so much more.
 Plus we host amazing giveaways all year ‘round, picking lucky new winners all the time.
-Go to siparent.com/signup to join.

-• Museums – Some museums are free or low-cost all the time, while others offer specific days and times when families can visit without paying admission.
-Find out which is which at siparent.com/museums.
+- Museums & Botanical Gardens: Some museums and botanical gardens on Staten Island are free or low-cost all the time, while others offer specific days and times when families can visit without paying admission.

-• Game night – Board games are an investment in quality family time.
-Keeping a few good ones on hand can lead to many hours of family fun.
-Go to siparent.com/family-game-night-top-15-board-games for a list of our favorites.
+- Game night: Board games are an investment in quality family time.
+Keeping a few great family board games on hand can lead to many hours of family fun.

-• Kids Eat Free – Why pay for kids’ meals if you don’t have to?
-Go to siparent.com/kids-eat-free-restaurants for a list of nearby restaurants where kids eat for free on a selected day during the week.
+- Kids Eat Free: Why pay for kids’ meals if you don’t have to?
+Check out this list of nearby restaurants where kids eat for free on Staten Island on select days during the week.